Meditation Guide for Beginners (at Home)

 There are many different types of meditation out there.

 Maybe breathing isn’t for you, but a body scan works wonders.
 Or perhaps you benefit from visualizing a healing place or doing a gratitude meditation.
-Try different things to find what works for you.
-I like to bounce around to keep it fresh.
+Try different things!
+I like to bounce around to keep it fresh anyway.

 After a few times, you will realize that your mind is like an overactive toddler.
 And it is very easy to get mad at yourself when your thoughts bounce around.